 The bottom line is that, as Saddam told Piro, he was planning to resume his WMD program — including developing a nuclear weapon — within a year.
 That was when Saddam thought United Nations sanctions would be lifted, in part because he was paying off UN officials.

 “His goal was to have the sanctions lifted,” Piro says in an account the media have largely ignored.
 “And they likely would have been lifted if it were not for 9/11.
 Even the United Nations changed after 9/11.
 So Saddam was on the right track.
 His plan to have sanctions lifted was working.
 But he told me he recognized that he miscalculated the long-term effects of 9/11.
-And he miscalculated President Bush.” (
+And he miscalculated President Bush.”
+(Ronald Kessler)

 God only knows why McClellan chose to smash the President behind his back in a book.
 If McClellan felt the information given was smoke and mirrors he should have the guts to tell the President his thoughts, argued his case and if Bush was truly heinous then quit his job.
 According to several witnesses in the Administration and McClellan’s immediate superiors, McClellan did not once even act squeamish about his role as the Press intermediary between the White House and the Press.
 That makes McClellan a two faced coward.

-Lubbock Avalanche-Journal written today about McClellan.
+There is an even handed editorial out from the Lubbock Avalanche-Journal written today about McClellan.
 That editorial takes a middle ground saying it is good to see free speech work in America and also questions McClellan’s credibility.

 JRH